 At Therm-Con, our professionals have extensive training and comprehensive experience to handle your wood-to-gas fireplace conversion, from assessing your budget and requirements to selecting the right unit and installing it.

 Our goal is to exceed your expectations with superior work and outstanding customer service.
+We’ve been installing fireplaces in Chattanooga for over four decades, so we’re your trusted choice when you install your fireplace.